eijikominami/aws-cloudformation-templates/network/README.md

 | **CustomerGatewayOutsideIpAddress** | String | | ○ | The Internet-routable IP address for the customer gateway's outside interface |
 | StaticRoutesOnly | true or false | false | ○ | Indicates whether the VPN connection uses static routes only |
 | TransitGatewayId | String | | ○ | The ID of the transit gateway associated with the VPN connection |

+After creating a Transit Gateway attachment, **add Transit Gateway route to a customer network manually**.